TheTechromancer/PoorDriving/README.md

 # poordriving.py
-### An airodump-ng wrapper for homies who can't afford internet
+### A handshake harvester for the poor and destitute

 #### Instructions for use: